markamiller90/Scripts/README.md

 # Scripts
-Random scripts that someone might need in the future
+Random scripts that someone might need and that they do not want to code themselves.